-In this seminar, Professor Cornia provides insights into income inequality levels and trends in sub-Saharan Africa.
-He explains why these insights are essential to design better policy responses that would allow growth to be shared more equally in sub-Saharan Africa.
+In this seminar, Professor Cornia provided insights into income inequality levels and trends in sub-Saharan Africa.
+He explained why these insights are essential to design better policy responses that would allow growth to be shared more equally in sub-Saharan Africa.

 The research provides important empirical evidence about the inequality impacts of a wide range of factors.
 It shows that policies that help reduce poverty are not necessarily the same as those that help reduce income inequality—and vice versa.
 Policies to enhance the quality of education and raise productivity are potent tools for poverty reduction, for example, yet if they are not accompanied by progressive taxation and well-targeted social protection, they could accelerate income disparities.
 Complementary policies to address both poverty and inequality must go hand in hand.